Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Abstract

 \section{Abstract}

-Quantum antiferromagnets realizing the square-kagome lattice are proving to be a promising platform for nontrivial phenomena in frustrated magnetism.
-We carry out a theoretical analysis of the recently synthesized compound nabokoite {\nab} based on a density functional theory energy mapping which establishes an unusual Heisenberg Hamiltonian with a hierarchy of couplings which suggests a description in terms of effective spin liquid models.
-Owing to the decoration of the square-kagome lattice with a seventh Cu site, nabokoite is characterized by highly frustrated square pyramids that are antiferromagnetically coupled in a chiral arrangement.
-Employing classical Monte Carlo simulations, we are able to explain the two transitions observed in the low-temperature magnetization curve from the experimental measurements.
-Remarkably, we show that the low-field phase is only realized when the inter-layer coupling is included.
-On the other hand, the intermediate-field phase is also found in a purely two-dimensional model and is described by a spin liquid featuring a subextensive degeneracy with a ferrimagnetic component.
+Quantum antiferromagnets based on the square-kagome lattice are proving to be a fertile platform for realizing nontrivial phenomena in frustrated magnetism.
+Recently, several decorated square-kagome compounds of the nabokoite family have been synthesized, allowing for experimental exploration of model Hamiltonians.
+Here, we carry out a theoretical analysis of {\nab} nabokoite using a Heisenberg Hamiltonian derived from density functional theory energy mapping.
+We employ classical Monte Carlo simulations to explain the two transitions experimentally observed in the low-temperature magnetization curve.
+Interestingly, the intermediate-field phase is also found in a purely two-dimensional model and is described by a spin liquid featuring subextensive degeneracy with a ferrimagnetic component.
 We show that this phase can be approximated by a checkerboard lattice in a magnetic field.
-We finally assess the effects of quantum fluctuations in zero fields using the pseudo-Majorana functional renormalization group method and predict the spin structure factor for comparison with future neutron scattering measurements.
+Finally, we assess the effects of quantum fluctuations in zero fields using the pseudo-Majorana functional renormalization group method.